NKMAK/typing_battle_discord_bot/README.md

 Start command in discord: !play

-* The sentences that will be submitted are in the textList.
+* The sentences that appear in the typing are in the textList